RootsBuildUp/oauth2-jwt-spring-boot/README.md

     (6)  The resource server validates the access token, and if valid, serves the request.

+### .
+OAuth2 (authorization server/resource owner and resource server)
+    The app acts both as OAuth2 authorization server/resource owner and as resource server.
+    The protected resources (as resource server) are published under /api/ path, while authentication path (as resource owner/authorization server) is mapped to /oauth/token, following proposed default.
 #### Document working............

 ### Document Reference